-We received 351 complaints of some type of a Disturbance in 2016.
+We received 434 complaints of some type of a Disturbance in 2017.
 These calls can range from loud music to loud and disorderly individuals to verbal domestic arguments.
-Of the 351 complaints, 342 were persons related i.e. disorderly conduct, verbal fights/ altercations, or other human disturbances.
+Of the 434 complaints, 391 were persons related i.e. disorderly conduct, verbal fights/ altercations, domestic dispute arguments where no assault occurred, or other human disturbances.